Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 Practically, organisations can hardly be satisfied with one model of service.

 Organizations tend to combine cloud applications, development platforms, and infrastructure services to support various systems through multi-cloud & hybrid cloud strategies.
+This multitiered strategy enables businesses to conduct business software development, build in-house applications, and handle the complexity of enterprise workloads in the cloud.

 Enterprises do not adopt cloud infrastructure in a single uniform way.
 Different business systems, such as customer platforms, internal applications, and regulated data systems, often require different levels of control over infrastructure and data environments.